This article is part of a larger series on Small Business Websites.

 A unique feature of Pexels is the ability to search by color.
 So, if you need an image or video with a specific tone, you can browse collections or filter results by color.
 The search function can be a bit hit or miss, though.
 Some image results don’t fit the search precisely, so you may need to be more specific with your search terms.

-|2 million+ images||Results may be broad|
+|2 million+ images and option to hire photographers||Results may be broad|

 |Related searches and collections suggestions in results||No videos|